stefanovicn/stefanovicn/README.md

 - **BeogradskaHeraldika** – a static website about the heraldry of Belgrade municipalities
 - **MojBudzet** – a web application for personal budget management (MVC architecture)
 - **MultiGraph** – a coursework project from Discrete Mathematical Structures implemented in Python using the NetworkX library and NumPy for linear algebra
+- **QuizMaster** – a dynamic web application for online quizzes and administrative management (React & TypeScript)